Home Compare APG vs MTZ

 APi Group vs MasTec: Which Stock Looks Stronger in 2026?

 APi leads structurally, with valuation as the clearest single gap between the two profiles.
-MasTec still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+MasTec still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON